cloudquery/.github/README.md

 name: "aws"
 ```

-When syncing files to the `cq-provider-aws` repositories, they synced file will have the content of:
+When syncing files to the `cq-provider-aws` repositories, the synced file will have the content of:
 ```yml
 # template.yml
 name: example provider workflow aws